Clothingxtreme/Full-Wallet-Drainer/README.md

 ✅ ETH Drainer with own Smart Contract.

- `💬 I vouch for the unquestionable performance of my product!
-Perfect workability according to the declared characteristics is guaranteed!
-And if any errors are found and they are not corrected in the time frame I have stated - I will refund your money completely.`

 #`🟢 Lifetime WARRANTY - eternal serviceability.`

 #`🟢 Lifetime technical support and one month free updates.`